Hor-Ol/devbridge-bootcamp-special-task-fall-23/README.md

 Which correspond to all of the palindrome dates for 21st Century for "yyyy-MM-dd" format.

 **Constraints & Checks:** <br>
-Entring of values outside of 999 to 9999 is not allowed as well as entering starting year that vould be bigger then ending year.
+Entring year values outside of 999 to 9999 is not allowed <br>
+Entering starting year that would be bigger then ending year is not allowed. <br>